 Traveler's diarrhea diet

-Traveler's diarrhea is loose, watery stools.
+Traveler's diarrhea causes loose, watery stools.
 People can get traveler's diarrhea when they visit places where the water is not clean or the food is not handled safely.
 This can include developing countries in Latin America, Africa, the Middle East, and Asia.